CJ237/blog/README.md

+# personal-blog
-# blog
+My personal blog

+## Description
-This is a blog for Door Dash drivers to complain about there days.
+This is a blog called Door Dash Spot to enter whats on your mind

+## screenshots of project

+## GitHub Pages